On the computation of zone and double zone diagrams: The actual computation of and and related analysis

-An important parameter which determines the level of approximation is the number of rays (or, actually, the density of the corresponding unit vectors in the unit sphere of the space) used in the construction of the dominance regions.
-In Figures \ref{fig:Zone2} and \ref{fig:Zone3} about 1600 rays emanate from each site, and only the endpoints are displayed.
-In Figure \ref{fig:ZD-Iteration2-StrangeNorm-2Sites-0002} about 4000 rays emanate from each site and only endpoints are displayed.
-In Figures \ref{fig:Zone80},\ref{fig:VoronoiL2718281828},\ref{fig:ZoneL2718281828} eighty rays have been used in each iteration, and the whole ray is displayed.
-160 rays (emanating from each site in each iteration) have been used to produce Figure \ref{fig:Zone160}.
-Despite the difference in the level of approximation, all of the approximations of the zone diagram of Figure \ref{fig:IntroZone} (namely, Figures \ref{fig:IntroZone}, \ref{fig:Zone80}, and \ref{fig:Zone160}) give roughly the same shapes.
+An important parameter which determines the level of approximation of the regions is the number of rays (or, actually, the density of the corresponding unit vectors in the unit sphere of the space) used in the construction of the dominance regions.
+In Figures \bref{fig:Zone2D-10Sites-1inSite-L2-UnitSphere001-It1-EndpointsConnect}--\bref{fig:Zone2D-10Sites-1inSite-L2-UnitSphere001-It4-EndpointsConnect} the number of rays used for approximating each region is 800, and only the endpoints are displayed, where neighbor endpoints are connected by a line segment.
+The number of rays used for approximating each region in Figure \bref{fig:ZD-Iteration2-StrangeNorm-2Sites-0002} is 4000.
+Again, only endpoints are displayed and neighbor endpoints are connected by a line segment.
+In Figures \bref{fig:Zone2D-10Sites-1inSite-L2-UnitSphere005-It5-Rays}--\bref{fig:Zone2D-10Sites-1inSite-L2-UnitSphere005-It5-EndpointsConnect} we used 160 rays for approximating each region, and sometimes either the whole ray or only the endpoints are displayed (neighbor endpoints may or may not be connected by a line segment).
+From each point of each site in Figures \bref{fig:VoronoiL2718281828}--\bref{fig:ZoneL2718281828} emanate 84 rays, and the whole ray is displayed.
+Despite the difference in the level of approximation, the various approximations of the zone diagram of Figure \bref{fig:IntroZone} (e.g., Figures \bref{fig:Zone2D-10Sites-1inSite-L2-UnitSphere001-It4-EndpointsConnect}, \bref{fig:Zone2D-10Sites-1inSite-L2-UnitSphere005-It5-Rays}--\bref{fig:Zone2D-10Sites-1inSite-L2-UnitSphere005-It5-EndpointsConnect}) yield similar shapes.